wedeling/EasySurrogate/README.md

 ### Generate training data

-For the Lorenz96 example, execute `python3 L96.py`
+For the Lorenz96 example, execute `python3 lorenz96.py`.
+This will generate training pairs that are used in `tests/lotrenz96_quantized_softmax.py` and `tests/lorenz96_kernel_mixture_network.py`.
+You will be asked for a location to store the data (HDF5 format).